Mystikil/Thenexus/README.md

    - `sql/patch_001_website.sql`
 3. **Update `Site/config.php`** with your MySQL credentials.
 While editing the file, set fresh values for `WEBHOOK_SECRET` and `BRIDGE_SECRET`; these are required for secure webhook ingestion and job polling.
+Configure the new `MASTER_ACCOUNTS` array with one or more lowercase email addresses for master accounts.
+These users are always treated as owners, bypass RBAC checks when `MASTER_BYPASS_RBAC` is `true`, and cannot be demoted or deleted through the UI—keep at least one master email defined to avoid lockout.
 4. **Create the first website owner account.** Generate a password hash (`php -r "echo password_hash('ChangeMe123', PASSWORD_DEFAULT), PHP_EOL;"`) and insert it manually: